leedm777/advent-of-code-2019/README.md

    - Coordinate systems are hard.
 I kept doing math where positive numbers went up and to the right instead of down and to the right.
    - Also, lots of off-by-one errors; finding the 200th element of required `(nth 199)`
+   - Clojure has `Math/atan2`, which would've solved a lot of my problems.
+   - And `interleave` would've made running through the sorted lists easier
+   - `lazy-cat` could've made my fill memory much easier...

 ## License